yalue/Ruby-Strange-Attractors/README.md

  - `-i <iterations>`: The number of iterations to draw

  - `-gradient <file name>`: The name of a file defining a color gradient.
-The file should contain any number of lines of the format R G B, where R, G and B are numbers between 0 and 255 representing the intensity of the red, blue and green color values.
+The file should contain any number of lines where each line has the format `R G B`, where R, G and B are 3 space-separated numbers between 0 and 255 representing the intensity of the red, blue and green color values.

  - `-a <number>` `-b <number>` `-c <number>` `-d <number>`: Parameters to the particular attractor